 Clarity of vision – They were clear about what they wanted to achieve.

 Humbleness – They treated the leprosy patients as a part of their family and adopted their way of living.
-Very down to earth persons who didn’t value materialistic things.
+Very down-to-earth persons who didn’t value materialistic things.

-Anandwan is the epitome of value-based society, which we read in books where every member is performing their duties, irrespective of any challenges with a feeling of togetherness.
-With this whole experiences, I feel the change in my perspective towards the socially unaccepted people and the wonders they are capable of doing, but most importantly the impact and lessons it has taught me to become a better and socially responsible citizen.
+Anandwan is the epitome of a value-based society, which we read in books where every member is performing their duties, irrespective of any challenges with a feeling of togetherness.
+With this whole experience, I feel the change in my perspective towards the socially unaccepted people and the wonders they are capable of doing, but most importantly the impact and lessons it has taught me to become a better and socially responsible citizen.
 I believe this is what Baba Amte’s vision was 72 years ago.